jlento/linux-2/_lectures/01-CommandLine.md

 {:.Q}

-Which environment variable controls how many previous commands Bash keeps in history, and which controls how many are saved to a file when shell exits?
+Which environment variable controls how many previous commands Bash keeps in the history, and which controls how many are saved to a file when the shell exits?

 # Process/job control

-Usually one has at least two programs running simultaneously, a command line and a text editor.
+Usually one has at least two programs running simultaneously, an interactive shell session and a text editor.
 One can switch between these either by using some sort of windowing system or just switch active process using `CTRL-z` for suspending the current process, and commands `fg`, `bg`, and `jobs`.

 {:.Q}